Beautiful in White: Live performances and music video

 On 13 March 2017, Filan performed "My Love" and "Beautiful in White" while appearing on an episode of Rising Star Indonesia's season 2.
 On 19 May 2018, the singer performed "Beautiful in White" on the Korean competition show Immortal Songs: Singing the Legend.
 The theme of that week's episode had its contestants performing his and Westlife's music; Filan was invited to appear as a guest judge.
 Later on 8 July of that same year, he sang the song during the private wedding ceremony of Chryseis Tan and Faliq Nasimuddin, who are the heirs to two top Malaysian companies, Berjaya Corporation and Naza, respectively.
 Members of the English band Blue was another act that performed at the event.
 "Beautiful in White" was also included on the setlist for Filan's Love Always Tour (2017–18).

 Jonathan Lambert, who had previously directed Filan's music video for "Unbreakable", also directed "Beautiful in White".
 The video was released on the Filan's 39th birthday, 5 July 2018, via his Vevo account.
 On the day before, he tweeted about its release and posted a behind the scenes clip from the shoot on Instagram.
 Shot entirely in black and white, the video features a young couple (the male lead portrayed by Filan's nephew and godson, Killian Filan) getting married.
 Interspersed with the narrative are scenes of Filan performing the song at the D-Light Studios in Dublin, Ireland.
 The singer wanted to create "something classy and timeless," so as a result, the final product was a "performance-based" video. "[It] is very simple and elegant," he added.

+In 2024, they exclusively included the song on Filan's group Westlife setlist on their fifteenth concert tour, With Love Tour.